eBardX/XestiMonitors/README.md

 #### <a name="other_uikit_monitors">Other UIKit Monitors</a>

-In addition, XestiMonitors provides seven other `UIKit` monitors:
+In addition, XestiMonitors provides eight other `UIKit` monitors:

 * [DocumentStateMonitor][document_state_monitor] to monitor a document for changes to its state. *(iOS)*